 IDEHA |Takahiro Ishizawa

-Born and raised in a corner of Zao, I grew up enjoying skiing in the mountains and fields from an early age.
-It's been 27 years since I started guiding at Mt.
-Gassan, and I never tire of the fun of skiing in this area.
-I would like to share this excitement with you as a guide.
-In addition, as a drone pilot for Cocoheli, I am involved in searching for lost people in mountain areas, and I also carry out educational activities for safe mountain climbing.
+I was born and raised in a remote corner of Zao and grew up enjoying skiing in the fields and mountains from a young age.
+I have been guiding on Mt.
+Gassan for 27 years, and I never get tired of the joy of skiing in this area.
+I guide because I want to share this excitement with others.
+I also work as a drone pilot for Cocoheli, helping to search for lost people in mountain areas and promoting safe mountain climbing

-After 10 years of experience after moving to Myoko Kogen, he started "Infield" in 2006.
-Currently, he works as a backcountry tour guide and telemark ski instructor in the winter, and as a mountain climbing/trekking guide and sea kayak guide in the summer.
+After moving to Myoko Kogen and gaining 10 years of experience, he started "Infield" in 2006.
+He currently works as a backcountry tour guide and telemark ski instructor in the winter, and as a mountain climbing/trekking guide and sea kayaking guide in the summer

 JUNRINA mountain service | Jun Nagai

-Cream Brown Rice Bran Banana has about the calories of one rice ball.
-Bananas contain potassium, which supports muscle function and helps the body recover from fatigue.
-Cream brown rice bran also has about the calories of one rice ball.
-It also contains proteins and minerals that are necessary for the body to recover from fatigue.
+Cream Brown Rice Bran Banana has about the same amount of calories as one rice ball.
+Bananas contain potassium, which supports muscle function and is necessary for recovering from fatigue.
+Cream Brown Rice Bran also has about the same amount of calories as one rice ball.
+It also contains protein and minerals, which are necessary for recovering from fatigue.

 JUNRINA mountain service | Jun Nagai

-After quitting his job and working at Tateyama Raichoso, he underwent guide training and started activities as JUNRINA mountain service in 2010.
-Experienced in many overseas backcountry trips.
-In the summer and fall, he works as a mountain climbing guide mainly in the Alps and Joshinetsu, and in the winter and spring he works as a backcountry ski guide.
+He quit his job and began working at Tateyama Raicho-so while undergoing guide training.
+In 2010, he started working as JUNRINA mountain service.
+He has extensive experience on backcountry trips overseas.
+In summer and autumn, he works as a mountaineering guide, mainly in the Alps and Joshinetsu region, and in winter and spring as a backcountry ski guide

 Daifuku mochi

-It's high in calories, filling, and won't freeze, making it perfect for the mountains!
+It's low in calories, filling, and doesn't freeze, making it perfect for the mountains!

 Kagura Powder Station | Kazuya Igarashi

-After becoming the Mogul All Japan Champion, he participated in W-CAP and served as the national team coach, training Satoya, Miura, Tsukuda, Hara, etc. Engaged to Yuichiro Miura and active in snow dolphin.
-Climbed Everest with Mr. Miura in 2008.
-Currently supporting Kagura Powder Station as a BC ski/climbing guide.
+After becoming the All-Japan Mogul Champion, he participated in the W-CAP and served as a national team coach, training Satoya, Miura, Tsukuda, Hara, and others.
+He worked for Yuichiro Miura and was active with Snow Dolphin.
+In 2008, he climbed Mount Everest with Miura.
+He currently works as a backcountry ski and mountaineering guide, supporting Kagura Powder Station

-Became familiar with skiing from an early age and gained experience in competitive and basic skiing, moved to Hakuba Village at the age of 20, and began to focus on backcountry skiing at the age of 24.
-After gaining experience at Port Snow Hakuba and Power Zone Hakuba, he became independent.
+He has been fond of skiing since he was a child, and has had experience in competitive and basic skiing, moving to Hakuba Village at the age of 20.
+He became interested in backcountry skiing at the age of 24.
+He gained experience at Port Snow Hakuba and Power Zone Hakuba before going independent

-Even if you eat high-calorie foods in the mountains, you won't feel guilty.
-In my experience, rice balls become like freezer burn when exposed to low temperatures, and are not delicious to eat.
-If you want to eat it, you may need to take measures such as keeping it warm.
+Even if it's high in calories, you won't feel guilty about eating it on the mountain.
+In my experience, rice balls get freezer burned in low temperatures and don't taste good.
+If you want to eat it, you might need to keep it warm

 While attending university, he aspired to become a mountain guide and studied under international mountain guide Hirofumi Ishizaka.
-Upon graduating from university, he became a certified guide by the Japan Mountain Guide Association.
-Since his early 20s, he has experienced heli-ski guide training in Northern Europe, mountain climbing in the European Alps, and ski touring.
+Upon graduating, he became a certified guide by the Japan Mountain Guides Association.
+In his early twenties, he began heli-ski guide training in Northern Europe and experienced mountaineering and ski touring in the European Alps

 RIKI JAPOW GUIDE|Riki Nakajima